candyapplecorn/node-mysql-game/README.md

 # node-mysql-game
 Copyright 2015 Joseph Burger, Alexander McNulty and Nicholas Tarn, all rights reserved.
 To use under MIT license, all copyrights must be perserved.
-Contact me at 'candyapplecorn@gmail.com' if you would like to use this,
+Contact at 'candyapplecorn@gmail.com' if you would like to use this.

 node-mysql-game is a basic CRUD application utilizing an HTML front end, Javascript back end and SQL database, intended to be deployed on a linux server.